aerotron1/TastyTV-M2/README.md

    - Update README file and improve code quality.
 Delete files not in use and commented code.
 3. What blockers you have (if any)
    - Add Movie button does not render correctly when the state changes.
-   - Map() due not defining component and improper use of props.
+   - Map() due to not defining component and improper use of props.
    - Import/Export with AddMovies and AddMovieList
    - AddMovieList component add={add} had a spelling mistake when using props.
-   - Failed to compile - Index not defined. - moved key and remove space from h2 tag.
+   - Failed to compile where the Index was undefined.
+I moved key and remove space from h2 tag.

 03/12/21